Eve-positional languages: putting order into B\"uchi automata: Introduction

 \subsection{Related works}

-\textbf{Bipositionality} When looking at positionality, one can consider the bipositional languages, which are both Eve-positional and Adam-positional.
-We know from \cite{ColcombetN06} that the prefix-independent languages that are bipositional are exactly the parity languages, even in the general case – such languages are necessarily "$\omega$-regular".
-However, no general result is known when the language is not prefix-independent, although there have been some attempts to generalize the latter result \cite{Bouyer_2023}.
+\textbf{Bipositionality.} When looking at positionality, one can consider the bipositional languages, which are both Eve-positional and Adam-positional.
+We know from \cite{ColcombetN06} that the prefix-independent languages that are bipositional are exactly the parity languages, even when considering languages that are not necessarily "$\omega$-regular".
+There have been some attempts to generalize the latter result \cite{Bouyer_2023}, but a more general characterisation was only established in \cite[Theorem 7.1]{CO24Positional}.

-\textbf{Eve-positionality} The "Eve-positionality" of some central classes was established as early as the 90s, such as parity languages \cite{Emerson_Jutla_parity} and Rabin languages \cite{KLARLUND1994243}.
-However, the first thorough analysis of "Eve-positionality" awaited the end of the 00s, with Kopcziński's PhD thesis \cite{KopThesis}, which proved a number of results and proposed conjectures that would shape the research on "Eve-positionality" in the following years.
-He notably established that it is decidable whether a prefix-independent "$\omega$-regular language" is "Eve-positional" \cite{Kopczynski06,Kopczynski07}, albeit with a quite slow procedure (in $O(n^{O(n^2)})$, as it brute-forces some guess), and is not very informative on the reason why the language is "Eve-positional".
-More generally, despite his breakthroughs, he did not obtain any general characterization of "Eve-positional" languages.
+\textbf{Eve-positionality.} The "Eve-positionality" of some central classes was established as early as the 90s, such as parity languages \cite{Emerson_Jutla_parity} and Rabin languages \cite{RabinPosi}.
+However, the first thorough analysis of "Eve-positionality" was undertaken by Kopczi\'{n}ski \cite{Kopczynski06}.
+He notably established that it is decidable whether a prefix-independent "$\omega$-regular language" is "Eve-positional" \cite{Kopczynski06,Kopczynski07}, albeit with a quite slow procedure (in $O(n^{O(n^2)})$) that is not very informative on the reason why the language is "Eve-positional".
+More generally, despite these breakthroughs, he did not obtain any general characterisation of "Eve-positional" languages.

-Some partial characterizations were established in the following decade on specific subclasses of "$\omega$-regular languages".
-Colcombet, Fijalkow, and Horn established a semantic characterization of "Eve-positionality" for safety languages \cite{CFK_safety_posi}, that is, languages where it is known in finite time whether some word is out of the language.
-A characterization for a larger class was actually obtained a few years later by Bouyer, Casares, Randour, and Vandenhove \cite{Bouyer_Buchi_posi}, as they obtained a semantic characterization of "Eve-positional" languages recognized by deterministic Büchi automata.
+Some partial characterisations were established in the following decade on specific subclasses of "$\omega$-regular languages".
+Colcombet, Fijalkow, and Horn established a semantic characterisation of "Eve-positionality" for safety languages \cite{CFK_safety_posi}, that is, languages where it is known in finite time whether some word is out of the language.
+A characterisation for a larger class was actually obtained a few years later by Bouyer, Casares, Randour, and Vandenhove \cite{Bouyer_Buchi_posi}, as they obtained a semantic characterisation of "Eve-positional" languages recognised by deterministic Büchi automata.
 This, however, does not correspond to the general $\omega$-regular case, and for instance fails to cover the deterministic coBüchi case.